cotarr/irc-hybrid-client-dev-tools/README.md

 Configuration for the minify and bundle process is stored in Gulpfile.js

 The package.json files, configuration JSON files, and the /docs folder are not included in the bundle.
+However, the /docs folder can be enabled as a help web page in the configuration using unbundled files.
-The secure-minify folder is erased during the build process.
+The build-dev and build-prod folders are erased during the build process if they don't exist.

 ## Breaking Change Sept 2023